• Skip to primary navigation

 • Prepare the Vegetables - Wash tomatoes and cucumbers thoroughly.
 Slice tomatoes into wedges or chunks.
 Peel and thinly slice cucumbers.
 Cut red onions into thin rings or half-moons.

-• Salt and Drain – Lightly salt cucumber and onion slices, then let sit about 10 minutes.
+• Salt and Drain - Lightly salt cucumber and onion slices, then let sit about 10 minutes.
 This draws out excess moisture and softens onion sharpness.
-Squeeze gently to remove liquid.
+Squeeze gently to remove liquid (this helps prevent a watery salad).

-• Make the Dressing – Whisk extra virgin olive oil with vinegar or lemon juice in a small bowl.
-Add salt, pepper, and optional sugar to balance acidity.
+• Make the Dressing - Whisk extra virgin olive oil with vinegar or lemon juice in a small bowl, using a roughly 3:1 oil-to-acid ratio.

 • Combine Ingredients - Toss tomatoes, cucumbers, and onions gently in a large bowl.
 Pour dressing over and mix carefully to coat evenly without crushing.